apfuentes/bioinfo-training/README.md

 # bioinfo-training

-Go to the Wiki tab to go trhough the materials in this repository.
+Go to the Wiki tab to find the materials related to this tutorial.